On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Introduction

 This paper is structured as follows.
-In section~\ref{introsec}, we first provide an overview of classical and quantum approximation hardness and the MAX-3-XORSAT problem, and define the construction rules for the problems studied in this work.
-In section~\ref{specfoldalgdef}, we define spectrally folded quantum optimization and propose two variations of our algorithm.
-Then, in section~\ref{theorysec}, we develop an extensive-order resummed quantum perturbation theory capable of predicting the performance of these algorithms, and establish an approximation guarantee for random hypergraphs.
+In section~\ref{introsec}, we first provide an overview of classical and quantum approximation hardness and the MAX-3-XORSAT problem, define the construction rules for the problems studied in this work, and state the principles which guide the parameter choices we make in formulating our algorithms.
+In section~\ref{specfoldalgdef}, we define spectrally filtered quantum optimization and propose three optimization algorithms based on it.
+Then, in section~\ref{theorysec}, we develop novel theoretical tools capable of predicting the performance of these algorithms, and establish an approximation guarantee for random hypergraphs.
 To verify all of these claims, in section~\ref{numresults}, we present extensive numerical tests and simulations for a variety of algorithms and problem parametrizations.
 A summary of the key simulation results is presented in table~\ref{approxtab}.
 We finally offer concluding remarks, and include additional technical details in the appendices.